AisChrona/AisChrona/README.md

 ## 💬 Personal Note

-⭐ *Always learning, building, and improving — one project at a time.*

 > *“I aim to build intelligent systems that understand people, not just data — and use technology to create meaningful impact.”*